 Explore America’s Oldest Public Beach

 Just a few minutes from the East Boston limits is America’s oldest public beach, Revere Beach.
-The beach runs for three miles and is very popular among locals.
+The beach runs for three miles and is one of the best beaches near Boston.
 There are several restaurants and cafes nearby where you can grab a bite to eat during your beach excursion.

 Every July, Revere Beach hosts the famous New England Sand Sculpting Festival, which has taken place every year since 2004.
 Come see talented sand sculptors bring their designs to life!